maxde132/Flappybird-in-Node.js/README.md

 # Flappybird-in-Node.js
 Flappy bird for the terminal made for node.js usage

-To run simplly type: node flappybird.js in the same directory as the file.
+To run simply type: node flappybird.js in the same directory as the file.

 How to play: